InterSpanish public

 continue reading

 Traditional Mexican handcrafted toys are those made by artisans rather than manufactured in factories.
 The history of Mexican toys extends as far back as the Mesoamerican era, but many of the toys date to the colonial period.
-Many of these were introduced as teaching tools by evangelists and were associated with certain festivals and holidays.
-Thes…
+Many of these were introduced as teaching tools by evangelists and they were associated with certain festivals and holidays.…

 continue reading

-In southern Mexico City, a gritty working-class neighborhood gives way to the famous canals of Xochimilco, Xochimilco is one of the most popular destinations in Mexico City, principally for the miles of waterways that run through the area, the last remnants of a vast water transport system built by the Aztecs, which have led to it being dubbed the …
+This is part 3 of the Leyenda Series In southern Mexico City, a gritty working-class neighborhood gives way to the famous canals of Xochimilco, Xochimilco is one of the most popular destinations in Mexico City, principally for the miles of waterways that run through the area, the last remnants of a vast water transport system built by the Aztecs, w…

 continue reading